-I am always on the pursuit for new credit cards that will deliver value whether that be discounts, points, cash back, etc. I’ve cycled through my fair share of travel reward card options and wondered if the M Life or Total Rewards branded credit cards are worth adding to the Las Vegas regular’s wallet.
+I’m always in pursuit of new credit cards that will deliver value whether that be discounts, points, cashback, etc. I’ve cycled through my fair share of travel reward card options and wondered if the MGM Rewards or Caesars Rewards branded credit cards are worth adding to the Las Vegas regular’s wallet.

-Let’s take a look at the two primary casino loyalty branded cards which are affiliated with Caesars Entertainment’s Total Rewards and MGM Resorts M life Programs to help you gauge if applying makes sense.
+As a frequent visitor, I figured it’d be worthwhile to compare the two primary casino loyalty branded cards that are affiliated with Caesars Entertainment’s Caesars Rewards and MGM Resorts MGM Rewards programs to help you gauge if applying makes sense.